July 29, 2022

 - Stay away from wild, stray or unknown animals

-- Never leave small children unattended in the presence of an animal
+- Never leave small children unattended in the presence of an animal, they may reach for an animal toy, or pull fur that may result in a bite

 - Avoid running past a dog as they like to chase things